GdAlSi: An antiferromagnetic topological Weyl semimetal with non-relativistic spin splitting: Conclusions

 \section{Conclusions}

-In summary, we present a comprehensive study of the electronic, magnetic and topological properties of GdAlSi employing a combined \textit{ab-initio} calculations, magneto-transport and VUV ARPES measurements.
-This is the first system which shows the coexistence of wondrous \textit{altermagnetism} feature and antiferromagnetic Weyl semimetal behavior, as confirmed by our electric/magnetic multipole analysis and ARPES measurements.
-Magnetic and transport measurements suggest GdAlSi to exhibit an AFM behavior below 32 K. First-principles calculations and VUV ARPES measurements confirm the presence of Fermi arc-like features, providing strong evidence of the Weyl semimetallic state.
+In summary, we present a comprehensive study of the electronic, magnetic and topological properties of GdAlSi employing a combined {\it{ab-initio}} calculations, SHG, magneto-transport and VUV ARPES measurements.
+This is the first non-centrosymmetric ($I4_{1}md$ ($109$)) system which shows the coexistence of wondrous \textit{altermagnetism} feature and antiferromagnetic Weyl semimetal behavior.
+This is confirmed via a rigorous symmetry analysis, electric/magnetic multipole analysis, ARPES measurements and detailed structural analysis through XRD and optical SHG experiments.
+Magnetic and transport measurements suggest GdAlSi to exhibit AFM behavior below 32 K. First-principles calculations and VUV ARPES measurements confirm the presence of Fermi arc-like features, providing strong evidence of the Weyl semimetallic state.
 The theoretical predictions are in fair agreement with the experimental findings, further supporting the existence of Weyl points and Fermi arc-like features.

-Our theoretical multipole analysis suggest the presence of \textit{altermagnetism}, as indicated by significant band splitting along a specific path in the Brillouin zone.
+Our theoretical multipole analysis suggest the presence of {\it{altermagnetism}}, as indicated by significant band splitting along a specific path in the Brillouin zone.
 Altermagnetism has never been predicted before in rare earth materials, especially in the RAlSi family and we believe this to be the first study facilitating the same.
 GdAlSi has the potential to be the next promising topological/spintronic material as it offers a remarkable platform to investigate the Weyl Physics in the presence of \textit{altermagnetism} and non-trivial band topology.
-The presence of magnetic octupoles in GdAlSi also allows for interesting physical effects such as piezomagnetism which requires future investigations.
+The presence of magnetic octupoles in GdAlSi also allows for interesting physical effects such as piezomagnetism, and unconventional magnetic Compton profile in a compensated antiferromagnet \cite{Bhowal2024}.
+The latter also provides a means for directly detecting magnetic octupoles and the corresponding non-relativistic spin-splitting, motivating future investigations along these directions.
 Further, we propose device models to effectively utilize this unique coexistence which can provide a new route to practical topotronic devices.
 Consequently, our study opens up new avenues for exploring the non-trivial band topology combined with altermagnetism with unique practical applications.